solenya-group/solenya/README.md

 ```
 `view` methods return the type `VElement`.
 However, your component might be faceless, having no view implementation, or might have several methods returning different `VElement` objects.
 This is because pickle components are state-centric, not view-centric.

 To write a reusable view, your first approach should be to merely write a function that returns a `VElement`.
-However, if your view function ends up requiring callbacks to write state back to a component, then you should probably rewrite that view as a component itself, to better encapsulate that state logic.
+However, if your view function ends up requiring callbacks to write state back to a component, then you should consider rewriting that view as a component itself, if that component can better encapsulate that state logic.

 You may also call `Component.onRefreshed` to queue a callback to perform DOM side effects after the next refresh.
 You typically do so in the `view` method: